 Any savory spice will work well, including:

 - sea salt

-More Garlic FAQ:
+More Garlic FAQ

 Roasted garlic can be stored for up to a month in the refrigerator before it begins to lose its flavor.
 Just be sure to store in an air-tight container, plastic bag or jar.

-Garlic can also be infused into an oil and kept for longer.
+A garlic bulb can also be infused into an oil and kept for longer.

-How do I Store Garlic Bulbs?
+How do I store garlic bulbs?

 If bought fresh from grocers or farmers’ markets, garlic can be stored for several months in a cool and dry place in a pantry.
 We store our garlic in an open weave basket in the kitchen.

 There is no reason to refrigerate garlic prior to roasting.